Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran2018-examples](https://github.com/scivision/fortran2018-examples): Fortran 2018 standard examples with broad applications, from SciVision

+[fortran-submodule](https://github.com/scivision/fortran-submodule): Examples of modern Fortran 2008 submodule, using Meson or CMake, from scivision.
+Fortran submodules allow easy switching in and out of features and extremely fast recompilation of large programs perhaps 100 times or more faster.

 [M_intrinsics](https://github.com/urbanjost/M_intrinsics): man(1) pages for the standard Fortran intrinsics, with a secondary goal of providing a tested working example program for each intrinsic

 [modern-fortran](https://github.com/dvalters/modern-fortran): notes and code from the Fortran Modernisation workshop, by dvalters